-In 2021, the City Council provided funding for the NPP in response to feedback from the Planning Commission, a desire for more equitable delivery of service, and to provide a grassroots response to neighborhoods' concerns and vision for the future.
-The goal of the NPP is to implement a neighborhood's short-term goals while building capacity for larger efforts.
-Due to the recent budget reductions, the program will sunset as of the end of June 2025.
-The City will not be pursuing additional Neighborhood Plans at this time and Planning and Development Services staff will not be actively managing implementation of the existing plans.
-Staff from the NPP will continue to support Planning and Development Services' broader communications and engagement efforts while also sharing lessons learned from the NPP.
+Typically, staff would continue to work with the community for three to five years to shepherd implementation; however, due to the recent budget reductions, the program will sunset as of the end of June 2025.
+The City will not be pursuing additional Neighborhood Plans at this time and Planning and Development Services staff will not be actively managing implementation of the existing plans and are, instead, handing off priority actions to implementation partners within and outside of the City.
+Staff from the program will continue to support Planning and Development Services' broader communications and engagement efforts while also sharing lessons learned from Neighborhood Planning Program efforts.